kevinvai10/curbee/README.md

 How did you handle forms?
 In a largely form driven project, would you do anything differently?
 If so, what?
 I used react-hook-form and yup which is what i do in larger projects. what i'd do different is have my custom components for form, input and button for example.

 How did you handle authorization?
 In your ideal FE/BE scenario, what auth strategy would you use?
-Ideally, setting the token in the cookies, and implementing csrf protection.
-Have the BE accept the encoded token value since cookies automatically encode the string, and when sending the credentials with credentials: include, it will be sent that way.
+Ideally, I would rely on a third party service like auth0, usually a custom solution won't be as polished as a service dedicated to this.

 Is there anything you’d like to share about your project prior to my evaluating it?
 One of the things I didn't have time to complete was adding react query SSR fetching, this in order to have cached data and also a smoother UX since we would get data by the time the client loads.